paoshea/TUP/docs/WIZARDPHIL.md

 export const anthropicService = AnthropicService.getInstance();

 # To use this with WizardPhil:
+- The application now properly handles AI interactions through a secure server-side API route, eliminating browser-side API credential exposure while maintaining all functionality.
+Moving all Anthropic client interactions to a server-side API route Updating the frontend service to use the API route Removing direct Anthropic client usage from the browser
+- Maintained all features:
+Clickable "Featuring Now - WizardPhil" button
+Clean production dashboard ready for actual data Comprehensive demo system with mock data
+Full WizardPhil AI assistant integration

 - First, install the Anthropic SDK: bash npm install @anthropic-ai/sdk

 - Add your Anthropic API key to your environment variables:
+Fixed the Anthropic API integration by:

 .env
 NEXT_PUBLIC_ANTHROPIC_API_KEY=your-api-key-here